-Slip & Fall Lawyer Miami, FL
+Slip and Fall Lawyer Coral Gables, FL

 Jeffrey R. Davis, P.A. has extensive experience in representing victims of fall down injuries caused by careless or dangerous conditions.
 The firm has represented injured victims against businesses, cities, municipalities, counties and individuals in both state and federal court.